-The TCW Foundation is a foundation inspired by Today’s Chicago Woman Magazine.
+The TCW Foundation, celebrating 25 years in 2014, is a foundation inspired by Today’s Chicago Woman Magazine.

 Since its inception, the TCW Foundation has awarded funding to more than 100 organizations.
 Funds are given to support special projects and for general operating expenses.
 Shelters for homeless and battered women, rape crisis centers, AIDS awareness, job training and substance abuse programs are some of the services that have received financial support through our grants.
 The TCW Foundation is an all-volunteer organization, so donors can be assured that 100 percent of their money is going toward helping local non-profits serving women and children in need.

 How You Can Help